Podcast: Download

 1. Stay Hydrated

-In a recent conversation with John Graham, we discussed supplementation for brain health.
+In a detailed conversation with memory expert and 3x USA Memory Champion John Graham, we discussed supplementation for brain health.
 And guess what?

 The best “supplement” for a healthy brain… is staying well hydrated!
 Water is basically better than any memory supplement on the market.